 |Soil pH||Mildly acidic to mildly alkaline|

 |Hardiness Zones||5-9, USDA|

 Mock Strawberry is considered an invasive species in some areas.
-Check with your local extension office before planting any.
+Check with your local extension office before introducing it into your garden.

-Tolerant of a range of conditions, this groundcover grows best in full sun to full shade.
+Tolerant of a range of conditions, this groundcover grows best in full sun to partial shade.